 - Open house services

 Technology-savvy home sellers who care more about a discount than building a relationship with agents may benefit the most from Redfin’s services.
-But if you want a more personalized experience, another brokerage is a better way to go.
+But if you want a more personalized experience, another brokerage is a better option.
+View our list of the top low commission real estate companies to compare all of your options.